Will be discharged from hospital in four to five days: Naik | Politics

 Will be discharged from hospital in four to five days: Naik

-A week after he met with a tragic accident, Union AYUSH Minister Shripad Naik said he would be discharged from Goa Medical College and Hospital (GMCH) near here in four to five days.
+A week after he met with a roadaccident, Union minister Shripad Naik on Tuesday said he wouldbe discharged from the Goa Medical College and Hospital (GMCH)in the next four to five days.

 ''I am seeing this day after a long time.
-I appeal to people not to crowd at the hospital to meet me.
-I will be discharged in four to five days and after that, I will meet everyone,'' he said.
+I appeal topeople not to crowd at the hospital to meet me.
+I will bedischarged in four to five days and after that, I will meeteveryone,'' the North Goa MP said.

-Naik urged his well-wishers to pray for his recovery from wherever they are without visiting the hospital.
+Prime Minister Narendra Modi on Tuesday enquired aboutthe health condition of Naik, according to a statement issuedby Naik's office.

-The Union Minister, who has been recovering well at the GMCH, greeted the hospital staff and doctors, as he was brought out of his ward on a wheelchair on Tuesday.
+The PM spoke to Naik over phone to enquire about hishealth.
+This is the second call made by the PM to Naik afterFriday, the statement said.

-Naik's wife and his close aide had succumbed to the injuries in the accident, while he was admitted to the GMCH in critical condition.
+Earlier in the day, the Union minister greeted thehospital staff and doctors, as he was brought out of his wardon a wheelchair.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)